Trebor-Huang/history/README.md

 **You can download the artifacts at [the actions tab](https://github.com/Trebor-Huang/history/actions).**

-This is my coursework, abstract due Jan 8, paper due Feb 18.
-I plan to expand this even more after I submit a version for coursework.
-Suggestions are welcome!
-PR's are welcome but they should be after I submit the work, probably.
+This is my coursework, the submitted version is `...`.
+I will expand this even more after the submission.
+Suggestions and PR's are welcome!

 ## TODO